realulim/Bornemisza-DS/README.md

 ## Requirements
 - Cloud Provider must support CentOS and private networks (e. g.
 Vultr, UpCloud)
 - DNS Provider (e. g. free Cloudflare account)
+- a domain as an anchor for the SSL certificates

 ```
 more detailed documentation to follow
 ```